-Before the arrival of Hurricane Florence to my home state this past week, I’d heard—and said—many times: Are y’all ready for the storm?
+Before the arrival of any hurricane headed to my home state, I hear—and ask—many times: Are y’all ready for the storm?

 By which people usually mean have you stocked up on water and dry goods, secured the exterior of your home, and checked the batteries in your flashlights?

 But let’s be honest: In the face of an oncoming storm with a surface area twice the width of our state, a few boxes of cereal and a handful of AA batteries do not seem like adequate preparations.